 Adding four new game modes is our first major upgrade to Baron: Fur Is Gonna Fly.
 We decided right from the the start that this upgrade must be a patch, and therefore a free upgrade (not a paid DLC).

 We love the idea that the next time customers launch Baron, they discover a whole lot of new content to enjoy.

 We also hope it will go some way to addressing one of the concerns expressed by some reviewers about longevity.
-At Dogmelon, we're still enjoying sessions of Baron every week, and after two years are still discovering new ways to smash each other.
+In our office, we're still enjoying sessions of Baron every week, and after two years are still discovering new ways to smash each other.
 So we're not actually concerned about longevity, but we do see that some of the gameplay depth only becomes apparent after you've been playing for a while.

 Finally, we have also received some heart-warming messages from fans of the game, often including great ideas for new Special Weapons they'd like to see, plus other improvements.
 All of these ideas are very welcome, and we keep a wish-list of features we would like to add in future.

 So keep telling us what you think, and keep an eye out for future improvements!

 Original Soundtrack Released

 By popular request!
 Parents have written to us, begging for help.
 The Snake song has been stuck in their head for days.
 Google searches for "How to stop kids singing" are trending rapidly.
 But in case you Just Can't Get…[read more]